 None of the Gulf states have ratified C189, but Bahrain and Kuwait extended some labor laws to include domestic workers.
 However, the majority of domestic workers are excluded from the majority of labor protections, such as guaranteed rest days, and migrant domestic workers continue to be governed by restrictive sponsorship systems that tie their immigration status to their employer.

-Furthermore, as the International Trade Union Congress notes:
+Furthermore, as the International Trade Union Confederation notes: